rhinejoel/portfolio/README.md

 ## Built With
-HTML, CSS and JS understanding fundamentals of web development.
+Responsive website built using HTML, CSS and JS, understanding fundamentals of web development.
 Deployed on Hostinger.

 * [![HTML][HTML]][HTML-url]
 * [![CSS][CSS]][CSS-url]